jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (a) the date the applicant became entitled to receive it; or (b) the date the application for it was received.
-(2) A benefit is subject to a stand down, and commences on a date calculated in accordance with section 80BA, if— (a) the benefit is a work-tested benefit or an independent youth benefit (other than an independent youth benefit granted to a person undertaking employment-related training or who is enrolled in a course of secondary instruction) and the applicant is not subject to a non-entitlement period; or
+(2) A benefit is subject to a stand down, and commences on a date calculated in accordance with section 80BA, if— (a) the benefit is a work-tested benefit or a youth payment or a young parent payment (other than a youth payment or a young parent payment granted to a person undertaking employment-related training or who is enrolled in a course of secondary instruction) and the applicant is not subject to a non-entitlement period; or
   (b) the benefit is a widow's benefit, a domestic purposes benefit, a sickness benefit, or an invalid's benefit.
 (3) Subsection (2) is subject to subsections (5) to (10) (which relate to exemptions from the benefit stand down).
 (4) If the applicant is subject to a non-entitlement period,—